Cars Brands that start with H

 Hongyan Logo

-Hongyan is the vehicle brand under which the products of SAIC Iveco Hongyan Commercial Vehicle Co Ltd. are sold.
-It is a Chinese joint venture from Chongqing, China, founded in 2003 based on the Sichuan Automotive Manufacturing Plant.
-The brand is an association of three manufacturers: SAIC, Iveco, and Chongqing Hongyan.
-Produced by the brand, heavy trucks are formed based on Iveco models, the agreement with which was signed in the year of the founding of the brand.
-Model ranges of the brand are represented by Genlyon (based on Iveco Stralis AS), Kingkan, Genpaw and Gentruck.
+Hongyan is the vehicle brand under which SAIC Iveco Hongyan Commercial Vehicle Co Ltd is sold.
+It is a Chinese joint venture from Chongqing, China, founded in 2003 on the basis of the Sichuan Automobile Manufacturing Plant.
+The brand is a combination of three manufacturers: SAIC, Iveco, and Chongqing Hongyan.
+Heavy trucks produced by the brand are based on Iveco models, the agreement with which was signed in the year of the brand foundation.
+The model range of the brand is represented by Genlyon (based on Iveco Stralis AS), Kingkan, Genpaw, and Gentruck.

 Higer